angharadcaswell/the_cheese_shop/README.md

 ### 4. A user pointed out that the burger menu in the mobile view was a dark colour and not easy to spot.
 > > #### **FIX**: *This was fixed by adding the nav-dark class to the element.*

+### 5. I recieved feedback that the postcode box on the payment form does not accept a UK postcode because this expects to be able to add a postcode that includes letters and numbers.
+> > #### Luckily, this did not require any code to be fixed as it turns out if an British card number is entered it would only ask for a CVC rather than a ZIP code.